Dasharo/docs/docs/dasharo-tools-suite/documentation/features.md

 DasharoToolsSuite login: root (automatic login)

 You have entered Firmware Update Mode.:
-  1: If wou wish to continue with unattended firmware update process
+  1: If you wish to continue with unattended firmware update process
   9: If you wish to go back to Dasharo Tools Suite menu

 Select an option: